the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 ---
 Second page of the form, for Authors.
 One author filled.
 CC-BY-SA.
 ```
-##### (TODO: Check the title)
+## Minimal `CITATION.cff` file

 Well done!
 Now your `CITATION.cff` file meets the minimum requirements.
-In this screen you can download the CFF file or copy it from the preview widget.
+In this screen you can download the generated file or copy it from the preview widget.
 We highly recommend to add more information.
-Click the "Add more" button for that.
+Click the "Add more" button to add more fields to your citation file to make it even better.

 ```{figure} ../../figures/cffinit-3.jpg
 ---